ridomin/mosquitto-local/README.md

 ### WebSockets with TLS (8443)

-You might need a websockets compatible client, such as [MQTT Browser](https://iotmodels.github.io/pnp-mqtt/)
+You might need a websockets compatible client, such as [IoT UX for MQTT](https://iotmodels.github.io/iotux-mqtt)